feathersui/feathersui-starling/documentation/help/markdown/button-group.md

 }
 ```

-## Skinning
+## Skinning a `ButtonGroup`

 A button group's buttons may all be skinned, with the first and last buttons having optional custom styles.
 A few other properties exist to customize the layout.
-For full details about what skin and style properties are available, see the [ButtonGroup API reference](../api-reference/feathers/controls/ButtonGroup.html).
+For full details about what skin and style properties are available, see the [`ButtonGroup` API reference](../api-reference/feathers/controls/ButtonGroup.html).
 We'll look at a few of the most common properties below.

 ### Layout

-The `ButtonGroup` has a strict horizontal or vertical layout that you can customize using the `direction` property.
-Additionally, you can set the `gap` between buttons, including special gaps for the first and last buttons.
+The `ButtonGroup` has a strict horizontal or vertical layout that you can customize using the [`direction`](../api-reference/feathers/controls/ButtonGroup.html#direction) property.
+Additionally, you can set the [`gap`](../api-reference/feathers/controls/ButtonGroup.html#gap) between buttons, including special gaps for the first and last buttons.

 ``` code
 group.direction = ButtonGroup.DIRECTION_VERTICAL;